 The State of Texas permits licensed Texas agencies to “pass-through” any allowable expenditures incurred on behalf of its cases to the prospective/adoptive parents matched with those cases.
 (This insures that clients don’t get stuck with “flat fees,” which profit agencies when Medicaid/insurance is available or maternity support is unneeded, since those costs are “rolled into” the exorbitant fees charged in such programs.)
 Only Texas-licensed agencies are permitted to help expectant mothers in Texas with “maternity-related support” during pregnancy and for a post-partum period following placement.)
 Such assistance is provided by Abrazo only on the basis of documented need, and may include some or all of the following: rent/housing, utilities, transportation, private therapy, childcare, groceries, clothing, medical care, etc.

 Since adopting parents are contracting for professional services (not “paying for a child”), agency fees already paid are not lost if a specific match falls through.
 State laws do not permit agencies nor adopting parents to demand repayment of maternity support in the event that an expectant parent changes their mind about placement prior to relinquishment, so what is lost would be only the actual expenditures incurred by the agency on behalf of the case.
-The typical full-service case through Abrazo averages $24-27k, including the agency fee, legal fees and court costs for an uncontested termination, and assuming there is full insurance coverage for all birth-related medical charges.
+The typical full-service case through Abrazo averages $24-27k, including routine maternity support, agency fee, legal fees and court costs for an uncontested termination, and assuming there is full insurance coverage for all birth-related medical charges.
 (Note: Abrazo does not guarantee medical bills for labor & delivery in advance of relinquishment.
 Many of Abrazo’s expectant parents do qualify for Medicaid, however, maternal coverage is never a given and adopting families are liable for all birth-related bills after placement if insurance/Medicaid is unavailable or denied for any reason.)

 Independent adoption insurance may be available for those who wish to explore such options.
 However, Abrazo tends to be conservative in its support, and the agency has yet to see any clients lose so much on a failed match that they could not afford to continue the process and adopt successfully.